 The Access Center provides accommodations and services to incoming and current WSU students with disabilities, psychological or medical conditions, or temporary injuries that limit their access to the WSU environment.
-Some examples of the academic accommodations and services they provide are testing accommodations (e.g. reduced distraction testing environment, extended time, etc.), access to lecture material, alternative print media, and assistive technology.
-We also assist interested students with time management and organizational skill development.
+Some examples of the academic accommodations and services they provide include testing accommodations (e.g., a reduced distraction testing environment, extended time, and more) as well as access to lecture material, alternative print media, and assistive technology.
+The Access Center also assists interested students with time management and organizational skill development.

 ADVANCE at WSU

-At ADVANCE, our vision is to develop an inclusive research institution whose faculty are supported by a system that promotes career-long excellence for all.
-We focus on obstacles to recruiting, hiring, retaining, and advancing an exceptional, diverse faculty.
+At ADVANCE, our vision includes fostering an inclusive research institution whose faculty are supported by a system that promotes career-long excellence for all.
+We focus on obstacles to recruiting, hiring, retaining, and advancing an exceptional and diverse faculty.

-- To provide a means for faculty women to share mutual interests, activities, and concerns, particularly as they relate to the academic responsibilities of teaching, research, and service at WSU.
+- To provide a means for faculty women to share mutual interests, activities, and concerns, particularly as the interests relate to the academic responsibilities of teaching, research, and service to WSU.

-- To provide a structure through which issues that impact faculty women, as an academic group, are considered and addressed, particularly by providing input and recommendations to bodies including the University Administration, the Commission on the Status of Women, the WSU Faculty Senate, and university committees.
+- To provide a structure through which we can consider and address issues that have an impact on faculty women as an academic group.
+This includes providing input and recommendations to individuals who are part of University Administration, the Commission on the Status of Women, WSU Faculty Senate, and university committees.

-- To further the professional growth of faculty women through professional programs, state and national speakers, and consultants.
+- To advance the professional growth of faculty women through professional programs, state and national speakers, and consultants.

 Center for Civic Engagement

 The WSU Center for Civic Engagement exists to forge community-campus partnerships that build community capacity, generate knowledge, and solve problems through service, leadership, and scholarship.
 We believe civic engagement is central to the purpose of higher education at a public university and essential to the student experience, empowering students to become active citizens in a democratic society.

 Center for Interdisciplinary Statistical Education and Research (CISER)